nuxtlabs/demo-blog-nuxt-content/content/articles/2022-white-house-crypto-crackdown-coming.md

 <sub>Coinbureau</sub>

-Due to no competition the second step will be to instruct regulators to crack down on non-banking entities presumably including cryptocurrency exchanges aligning global payments practices and supervision protocols.
+Due to no competition, the second step will be to instruct regulators to crack down on non-banking entities presumably including cryptocurrency exchanges aligning global payments practices and supervision protocols.
 There seems to be no escape from these dystopian systems.